calmm-js/partial.lenses/README.md

 * When not viewing a defined object property, the result is `undefined`.
 * When writing to a property, the result is always an `Object`.
 * When setting property to `undefined`, the property is removed from the result.
-  If the result would be an empty object, the whole result will be `undefined`.

 When setting or removing properties, the order of keys is preserved.